Fujifilm X100F vs Sony RX100 V

-The Fujifilm X100F and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2017 and October 2016.
-Both the X100F and the RX100 V are fixed lens compact cameras that are based on an APS-C (X100F) and an one-inch sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm X100F and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in January 2017 and October 2016.
+Both the X100F and the RX100 V are fixed lens compact cameras that are based on an APS-C (X100F) and an one-inch (RX100 V) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (38 percent) than the Fujifilm X100F.
 Moreover, the RX100 V is substantially lighter (36 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the RX100 V are weather-sealed.